Archetypal Correspondence

 Saturn:

-These are only a few of the many thousands of categories one could construe and correlate to characteristics of the 7 ruling forces of Alchemical philosophy.
+These are only a few of the many thousands of categories one could construe to correspond or correlate to characteristics of the 7 ruling forces of Alchemical philosophy.
 With a more keen eye and analytical psyche we can select from any of these 7 archetypes in nature as needed to adjust different states 'within' our body.
 "As without so within."
-Tissue states can be adjusted through the mindful use of the planetary archetypes found in herbs, fungi, animals, minerals, and even metals.
+Physical tissue states can be adjusted through the mindful use of the planetary archetypes found in herbs, fungi, animals, minerals, and even metals.

-Mushroomlife's wild mushroom magistery set of spagyrics are determined to which characteristics each mushroom fit the best.
+Mushroomlife's wild mushroom magistery set of dual extracted spagyric extracts are determined to which characteristics each mushroom aligns with the most.
 Though many things in nature are comprised of energies of several if not all of the archetypes, there is often one that is the most obvious for one reason or another.
-These signatures assigned seemed the most aligned to my psyche when meditating on each one.
+These signatures assigned seemed the most aligned to my psyche and powers of observation when meditating on each one.

 When we find an ingredient in nature, we first look at it.
-What are the colors, shapes and texture that lean toward any of the classical 7?
-What are the smells, tastes, and feel to its body and fluids?
+What are the colors, shapes, aromas, and textures that lean toward any of the archetypal influences?
+What are the smells, tastes, and feel to its body and fluids, or even its growth habit and ecology?
+What season does it peak and flourish in?
 Is it very bitter, astringent and restrictive like Saturn?
-Is it sweet and floral, loving like Venus?
-With this sort of dissective psyche we can find our own alchemical correspondence to anything.
+Is it sweet and floral, and pleasing like Venus?
+With this sort of dissective observation we can find our own alchemical correspondence to anything we perceive.

-This understanding brings us closer to the experience of using these one of a kind confections and adds depth to the wellness experience only limited by your study and imagination.
-I hope you enjoy these creations and the hard work and dedication that goes into producing them.
-May it inspire exaltation of mind and matter for you and yours.
+This understanding brings us closer to the experience of using Mushroomlife's one of a kind confections and adds depth to your wellness journey, which is only limited by your time, study, and imagination.
+I hope you enjoy this new set of lenses as well as these confections and the hard work and dedication that goes into producing them.
+May it eternally inspire exaltation of mind and matter for you and yours.